-Over three years have already passed since we began our full-time startup journey from Budapest.
+Over five years have already passed since we began our full-time startup journey from Budapest.

 We had serious ups-and-downs and are still looking for the best way to grow our SaaS business.

 Thankfully, we are purely financed by paying customers so we are not dependent on investors.
 We have a VC company on board who gave us total control over business operations, so we can do whatever we think is best for our growth.

 I have to admit that we made tons of mistakes in the last three years.
 But that’s entrepreneurship.
 If you don’t try, you never know.

 For true learning, you have to get out of your comfort zone and learn the hard way.